ng-matero/extensions/README.md

 ## Installation

-The Ng-Matero Extensions is just a extended library of Angular Material, so you need install Angular Material first and setup it.
+The Ng-Matero Extensions is just a extended library of Angular Material, so you need install the Angular Material first and setup it.
 [Learn more about setup](https://material.angular.io/guide/getting-started).

-1. Install the Extensions library:
+Install the Extensions library:

 ```bash
 $ npm install @ng-matero/extensions --save
 ```

-2. Once installed you need to import the main module:
+Once installed you need to import the main module:

 ```ts
 import { MaterialExtensionsModule } from '@ng-matero/extensions';